Uzma1807/WebDevMAZE/README.md

 <li>Sumir Vats @SumirVats2003</li>
 </ul>
 <br/>
-This is a copy of ["https://github.com/SumirVats2003/mazeWebDev"]
+This repository is a copy of ["https://github.com/SumirVats2003/mazeWebDev"]
 <br/>